This page has a 'quick exit' buttons on it.

 London Violence Against Women and Girls (VAWG)

-The Domestic Violence Disclosure Scheme (DVDS, also known as Clare's Law is intended to provide information that could protect someone from being a victim of domestic abuse.
+Clare’s Law, also known as Domestic Violence Disclosure Scheme (DVD’s) is intended to provide information that could protect someone from being a victim of domestic abuse.

 The initiative is named after the late Clare Wood, who was murdered by her ex-boyfriend in 2009.